Su-Kam Power Systems factory campus at its peak — the company at the centre of the question: what happened to Su-Kam

 That, more than any tribunal order, is the real record of what happened.

-This chronicle is written by a former associate of Kunwer Sachdev, from direct observation and public court records.
-Personal matters described here are limited to what became part of the public record or was witnessed first-hand; the chronicle does not speak for anyone else’s side of those events.
+This legacy is written by a former associate of Kunwer Sachdev, from direct observation and public court records.
+Personal matters described here are limited to what became part of the public record or was witnessed first-hand; the legacy does not speak for anyone else’s side of those events.

-Related chapters: The Reliance Investment That Did Not Land · Ashes of Su-Kam — Why This Chronicle Was Born · The Accidental Inventor: The Broken Inverter of 1998
+Related chapters: The Reliance Investment That Did Not Land · Ashes of Su-Kam — Why This Legacy Was Born · The Accidental Inventor: The Broken Inverter of 1998